vishal-benake/Customer-Churn-Prediction-ML-Flask/README.md

-# 📊 Telco Customer Churn Prediction using ML and Flask
+# 📊 Customer Churn Prediction using ML and Flask

 This project is a full-stack machine learning application that predicts customer churn for a Telco company.
 It features a trained Logistic Regression model, preprocessing pipelines, a user-friendly Flask web interface, and visual performance reports.